kelseybrianne/interactive-frontend-application/plan.md

 Prompted with what type of activity, how many people, and price range.

-Loading screen with dad jokes displayed to the page.
+Loading screen with inspirational quotes displayed to the page.

 Render activity to the page.